diku-dk/futhark-book/language.rst

     map (\x -> x + 2) [1,2,3] == [3,4,5]

-Anonymous functions need not define their parameter- or return types, but you are free to do so to increase readability:
+Anonymous functions need not define their parameter- or return types, but you are free to do so in cases where it aids readability:

 ::